sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 ## Caveats

+Springboot gradle plugin only works on gradle 4.x series.
+If there is any need for older gradle versions, gradle wrapper shall be used.

 The code plugin [vscode-java](https://github.com/redhat-developer/vscode-java) did not solved import and autocomplete correctly due a limitation about having top-level configuration files.
 Also just the build.gradle wasn't enough.